adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 ```

 Next, let's configure our instance information.
 The region and environment type have already been populated for us.
-Your unique `TENANT_ID` can be found in the early access on-boarding email.
+Your unique `TENANT_ID` is provided to you as a part of the early access on-boarding.

 ```conf
 TENANT_ID=my-instance-id